zihad0292/figma-to-react/README.md

 # Figma To React

 This project is a React application where I converted part of a Figma design into a functional user interface (UI) using Material UI.
 It serves as a demonstration of my skills in translating designs into functional components and UI elements.
+[Live link](https://figma-to-react-by-zihad.netlify.app/)

 ## Requirements
 Node.js version 16.17 or higher